ravaen3/Eter/World/Lore/Creation Mythos.md

 With Kael'Zurath bound beneath the earth, silence settled over the world.
 The gods, indifferent to calm but eager for new intrigue, shaped fresh divinities from the cosmic weave, during this time the following gods were born:

-- Volos  —  the Eternal Void *(Parents: Velthar & Faelun)*
+- Volos  —  the Eternal Void *(Parents: Velthar & Serene)*
 - Lahna  —  Weather Weaver *(Parents: Thuros & Unara)*
 - Darian  —  The Flameforged *(Parents: Thuros & Gaia)*
 - Celine  —  of the Harvest Moon *(Parents: Mirin & Gaia)*
 - Verion  —  The Reaping Blade *(Parents: Velthar & Celine)*
 - Glimerion  —  Force of Progress *(Parents: Darian & Celine)*

 Having now formed the final pantheon, and with the founders wanting to preserve their power, they formed an eternal pact not to produce any more gods.
+Verion, wanting to etch his mark on the world, created both the dragonkin and the orcs.
+These new races while initially few in numbers, would come to be great warmongers and conquerors, following in their creators vision.
 ### **1000 BR

 In the mortal realm, Glimerion was hard at work to spread the spark of creation and wisdom.
 He taught the concept of writing and an era of discovery quickly followed.
 With these new technologies came civilization and thus began the era of growth and the first great empires formed.